Imagination Express

-Imagination Express is an educational series of interactive storybook generator video games developed by Edmark, and announced on November 14, 1994.
+Imagination Express is an educational series of interactive storybook generator video games developed by Edmark.
 The titles in the series include Destination: Castle (November 15, 1994), Destination: Neighborhood (November 15, 1994), Destination: Rain Forest (May 5, 1995), Destination: Ocean, Destination: Pyramids, and Destination: Time Trip, USA.

 Development

 At the launch of the product line, Edmark CEO Sally Narodick commented that "kids love to tell stories", noting the creations that playtesters of the series had already made.
 A perspective-based piece of technology was added to the game; dubbed "auto-sizing", it meant that the size of an object changed as it was moved by the player toward the foreground or background.

 Gameplay

 The games, which are targeted at children aged 6–12, transport players to learning destinations around the globe, and "inspire them to create interactive on-screen stories and beautiful printed books".
 The games aim to encourage creative writing and imagination skills.
 The games included background information, such as the "Destination: Rain Forest's Rain Forest Fact Book".
 Players can add text, music, and their own narration.